NimaFathi/DeCoDEx/README.md

 - `--augmented_data_dir`: Path to the directory that contains CF images for augmentation.
 - `--dataset`: Choose between 'PE90DotNoSupport' and 'MedicalDevicePEDataset' for the dataset.

-Adjust these parameters according to your dataset and training preferences.
-For further customization, you can add additional arguments as needed.

 ## Counterfactual Generation

-The framework generates counterfactual explanations by integrating diffusion models with classifiers and detectors.
+DeCoDEx generates counterfactual explanations by integrating diffusion models with classifiers and detectors.
 The generation script is configurable to accommodate various experimental setups and datasets.

 ### Generating Counterfactuals

-Execute the command below to start generating counterfactuals.
-You'll need to replace the placeholders with appropriate values tailored to your specific requirements:

 ```bash
 python -W ignore ../mains/main_md_gradreversal.py [MODEL_FLAGS] [SAMPLE_FLAGS] \